TiagoSilvaPereira/vemto-filament-plugin/README.md

-# Fillament
+# Filament Resources

 > This is a [Vemto](https://vemto.app) plugin.
 Vemto is a GUI [Laravel](https://laravel.com) generator with a complete set of tools for starting new [Laravel](https://laravel.com) projects.

-This plugin aims to bring the generation of Resources from Filament Laravel to your Vemto Laravel project.
+This plugin aims to bring the generation of [Filament Resources](https://filamentadmin.com/docs/2.x/admin/resources) to your Vemto Laravel project.

+## Requirements

+This plugin installs [Filament](https://filamentadmin.com/), and makes the initial configuration.
+If you already have Filament installed in the project, the plugin will skip the configuration step and generate the resources.

+After installing [Filament](https://filamentadmin.com/), you can just select what resources you want to generate based on your project CRUD applications.

-# How it works?
+## How it works?

-You will need to install the plugin in your Vemto project and it will enable the plugin component for you to handle.
-Within the configuration component, **you only need to select the CRUDs that will be generated as a Resource for Filament Laravel**.
+Within the configuration page, you only need to select the main CRUDs that will be generated as a *Filament Resource* (those that will appear in the sidebar).

-You will also have the option to choose to generate:

-- Specific CRUDs
-- Inputs
-- Specific relationships for each CRUDs
+For each main CRUD, you can select to generate:

+- Inputs (will generate the form inputs as Filament inputs, including *BelongsTo* selects)
+- Relationships (will generate the *HasMany*, *BelongsToMany* and *MorphMany* relationships)

+## How it resource generation works?

+It is necessary to create CRUD applications for the models you want to generate Resources that will appear in the Admin Panel sidebar.

+> **Note:** If you want some CRUD not to appear in the Admin Panel sidebar, but in the edit pages of their respective relationships, you can uncheck the main CRUD and tag it in the relationships of any main CRUD.
+If you select a relationship that does not have a CRUD generated, the plugin will generate a Resource based on the model data.